Geraldbyte/Project/README.md

 ---

-### 🔵 [ROS Square Mover]
+### 🔵 [LIMO Robot]
-A ROS (Melodic) script for TurtleBot3 to navigate in a square
+A ROS (Melodic) script for LIMO to navigate (https://github.com/Geraldbyte/LIMO.git)

-- Used ROS publisher node to issue velocity commands
-- Debugged using `rostopic echo` and `rqt_graph`
+- Create ROS launch files and configuration for autonomous navigation
+- Tested and debugged motion models in simulation (Gazebo) and real-world
 - **Tech Used**: ROS Melodic, Python, Gazebo, TurtleBot3

----

-### 🟡 [Obstacle Avoiding Car (Arduino)]
-An autonomous car that uses an ultrasonic sensor to avoid obstacles.

-- Coded in Arduino IDE using `NewPing` library
-- Implemented logic to stop/turn based on distance threshold
-- **Tech Used**: Arduino Uno, HC-SR04, Servo, Motor Driver

 ---

 ## 🏆 Achievements & Certifications